 Dermis: The dermis lies beneath the epidermis and provides structural support to the skin.
 It comprises connective tissue, blood vessels, nerves, hair follicles, sweat glands, and sebaceous glands.
 The dermis supplies nutrients to the epidermis and regulates body temperature.
 It also contains sensory receptors that enable us to feel touch, pressure, pain, and temperature.

 Inserting an acupuncture needle requires a precise understanding of the layers of the skin.
-The needle is typically inserted into the dermis, rich in nerves and blood vessels.
+The needle is typically inserted into the dermis, which is rich in nerves and blood vessels.
 Acupuncture points are often located at sites with an intersection of blood vessels, nerves, and other tissues.
 The body's natural healing processes can be activated by stimulating these points, promoting blood flow and energy.
 The insertion of the needle can also stimulate the release of endorphins, which can help to relieve pain and promote relaxation.
 Overall, the specific insertion of the acupuncture needle into the dermis layer of the skin plays a critical role in the effectiveness of acupuncture therapy.

 Stimulation of Nerves: Acupuncture needles are inserted into specific acupuncture points, often located along nerve pathways or near nerve endings.
 The needle's insertion can stimulate sensory nerves, sending signals to the brain and spinal cord.
 This stimulation may lead to the release of endorphins, natural pain-relieving substances, and activate other neurological mechanisms.